linear-b/gitstream/docs/automations/automation-library.md

 ### Quality Checks
 * [Enforce Semantic PR Titles](standard/enforce-pr-title/README.md) - Enforce PR naming conventions.
-* [Review important tags in css](languages/css/review-css-important/README.md) - Detect the use of `!important` in CSS files and automatically request changes.
 * [Enforce Changelog Updates](standard/review-changelog/README.md) - Require changelog updates for PRs that meet specific criteria.
 * [Request screenshot](request-screenshot/README.md) - Request a screenshot in the PR description if none exist.
 * [Welcome newcomer](welcome-newcomer/README.md) - Post a welcome message when someone makes their first PR to a repo, and provide context to help them know what's next.